CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise03.md

    - Alert title: **Hunting Query incident (2)**.
    - Severity: Select **Low (3)** from the drop-down menu.
    - Category: Select **Command and Control (4)** from the drop-down menu.
-   - Description: Provide **Creating an incident form hunting query**.
+   - Description: Provide **Creating an incident from hunting query**.
    - Then click on **Next (7)**.

       ![Picture](./images/Ex1-08.png)